stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

   <img src="figures/sstStonne-memHierarchy.jpg" height="50%" width="50%">
 </p>

-Figure above shows an overview of SST and STONNE connection.
+Figure above shows an overview of STONNE connection to the memory hierarchy.
+The requests go through the cache hierarchy instead of scratchpad, thus providing an ability to simulate shared memory heterogeneous systems.

 ## SCHEDULE